ImShyMike/waka-relay/README.md

 ![waka-relay graph](https://raw.githubusercontent.com/ImShyMike/waka-relay/refs/heads/main/assets/graph.png)

+A "WakaTime instance" does not need to be the real WakaTime server but it can also be anything that implements the same protocol. ([compatible instance backends](#known-compatible-backends))

 ## Example config

 The configuration file must be located either in `~/.waka-relay.toml` or `./.waka-relay.toml` (first config file found is used)